 I am put off cycling as I would need a shower, is there a shower near my office?

-From Sackville Street to Stopford Building many of our major buildings have showers – see the list of locations on the Estates website.
+From Sackville Street to Stopford Building many of our major buildings have showers – see the locations on the active travel map.

 I hate cycling in the rain – do you have any tips?